 Internal Revenue Code Section 170(h) and Department of the Treasury Regulation Section 1.170A-14 provide for income and estate tax deductions for charitable contributions of partial interests in historic property (principally easements).
-The Tax Reform Act of 1986 retained these provisions.
 Generally, the IRS considers that a donation of a qualified real property interest to preserve a historically important land area or a certified historic structure meets the test of a charitable contribution for conservation purposes.
-For purposes of the charitable contribution provisions only, a certified historic structure need not be depreciable to qualify, may be a structure other than a building and may also be a portion of a building such as a facade, if that is all that remains, and may include the land area on which it is located
+For purposes of the charitable contribution provisions only, a certified historic structure need not be depreciable to qualify, and may include the land area on which it is located.